ShichenHuang0423/BACF_HMC/README.md

 #Declaration
-Our BACF_ HMC algorithm code will be updated upon notification of the results of the review process
+Our BACF_ HMC algorithm code will be updated upon notification of the results of the review process.